Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-78-fury.md

 *"Injuries?"*

-"Suit says I broke a rib….Legs pinned.
+"Suit says I broke a rib...
+Legs pinned.
 I can still feel them, don’t know if they’re broken.
 Hurts tryin’ to move ‘em."

 *"Everyone else?"*

 Costello gave up on trying to squirm out from under the beam pinning him and scrutinized the men around him. "...Hard to say.
 So far, so good.
-Lots of injuries…" He found a face he recognized.
+Lots of injuries..."
+He found a face he recognized.
 "Perez!
 Roll call!"

 *"Rog.
 I’ve got your suit beacon.
 You’re in pretty deep."*